Black Friday: Save 60% for life on LivePlan Premium

 Narrow down financial scenarios

-Finally, you can use your break-even analyses as part of any forecast scenarios that you explore.
+Finally, you can use your break-even analyses as part of any financial forecast scenarios that you explore.
 By changing numbers in your formula, you can test different types of prices and quantities based on perceived consumer interest.
 This can help inform a larger analysis of your sales, cash, and expenses based on how reasonable your price and volume adjustments are.

 Other metrics to consider

 Now that you understand break-even points and break-even analysis, you’ll be able to put them to work for your business.
 Remember, this is just a piece of measuring business performance and there are other valuable metrics you should be tracking.
-You can do this manually with spreadsheets, leverage budgeting and accounting software, or better explore future performance with LivePlan’s performance tracking and forecasting features.
+You can do this manually with spreadsheets, leverage budgeting and accounting software, or better explore future performance with LivePlan’s performance dashboard and financial forecasting features.

 Whatever option you choose, the important thing is that you are aware of these metrics and actively using them.
 It will help you better understand the health of your business, make more strategic decisions, and ultimately grow your business.